Gunduz-Medya/checkdonehub/README.md

-# Project Title
+# Project
-Check Done Hub
+Check Done Hub is a minimalist to-do list app that helps you stay organized with zero fuss.

 ## Demo link:
 Access extension at [Coming soon...](https://www.gunduzmedya.com)